rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Now comes the refactoring part where you exchange a part of the React state layer with the MobX state layer.
 You will replace React’s context entirely in this part by passing the state down the component tree with the MobX stores.

 Let’s start with the simpler part of the refactoring: the user state layer.
 On the home page, you will use MobX's bridging library to inject the needed store via `inject()` to the component.
-In addition, you will make the component observable via `observer()` for MobX reactions.
+In addition, you will make the component observable via `observer()` from the bridging library for MobX reactions.
 If the MobX state changes, the component will react to it.
 In addition, the user store is used to store the users coming from the Firebase realtime database.

 In *src/components/Home.js* file: